BrynjaGunnars/FC_GCE_mouse_Hippocampus/README.txt

 5. Construct the similarity matrices for the ROI.
 Script used - geneSimilarityMatrixMaker.py

 6. Enter similarity matrices into the Laplacian eigenmaps algorithm of the connectopic mapping method for gradient construction.
 Script used - adapted conmap.py from congrads method (https://github.com/koenhaak/congrads).
 Adaptation consisted only of changing variable names to fit with geneSimilarityMatrixMaker.py variable names.
+ROIs used - whole-brain mask: allen_brainmask_SUBMASKED.nii.gz, hippocampus masks: geneFC_Mask_LEFT/RIGHT.nii.gz